DUBA API Integration Guide

 memento |

-string | Encrypted, URL-safe string containing your form data |
+string | No | Encrypted, URL-safe string containing your form data |

 Note: Memento strings are typically 500-2000 characters depending on data size.
 They are encrypted with AES-256-GCM and safe to pass via URL parameters.
+The magicLink token expires after 1 hour by default.

 Examples